rudof-project/rudof/docs/src/general/configuration.md

 # Other subsystems: [shacl], [tap], [tap2shex], [shex2uml], [shex2html],
 # [shex2sparql], [service], [comparator].
 ```

+See the [Config reference](../references/config.md) for every key each of these tables
+accepts.

 A per-section `base_iri` (e.g. under `[rdf]`) overrides the top-level `base_iri` for that
 section only; sections that don't set their own inherit the common one.
 Shared sections